 1.)
 Start early.
-You don’t have to be engaged, or even have a significant other, to start planning your dream wedding.
+You don’t have to be engaged or even have a significant other to start planning your dream wedding.
 Just think of all the work you’ll have out of the way when the day to start planning finally comes!
 And just in case you’re worried that this might come off a little sad, Pinterest now has the option to create three private boards.
 That means you can pin away to your heart’s content without anyone knowing.
 Plus, there’s even a Wedding category specifically for those looking to plan their upcoming nuptials.

 This will also come in handy when it comes time to meet with a vendor.
-Think of having a board full of photo ideas for your photographer or a board full for floral arrangement ideas for your florist.
-Instead of trying to explain the mood and feel of your wedding, you can show them your Pinterest board, and a clearly defined concept will work wonders in getting your point across.
+Think of having a board full of photo ideas for your photographer or a board full of floral arrangement ideas for your florist.
+Instead of trying to explain the mood and feel of your wedding, you can show them your Pinterest board and a clearly defined concept will work wonders in getting your point across.
 This will keep everything from getting too jumbled up in the beginning.
 And speaking of ‘the beginning’…

 3.)
 Start broad, and then narrow it down.
-In the beginning, you’ll want to pin anything that strikes a chord with you.
+Initially, you’ll want to pin anything that strikes a chord with you.
 Can’t decide between a beautiful arrangement of lilies or a delicate and whimsical collection of daisies?
 Pin them both!
 Pin it all, as a matter of fact.
 But as the big day gets closer and closer (and you start to gain input from your significant other), start whittling down the boards.

 Find us on Pinterest – Lily’s Bridal

-Lily’s Bridal – Maryland Bridal Boutique offering exclusive designer Wedding Gowns and Prom Dresses.
+Lily’s Bridal – Maryland Bridal Boutique offers exclusive designer Wedding Gowns and Prom Dresses.
 We offer sizes 6 to 30 in Wedding Gowns.
 With an amazing selection of gowns sizes 24 and up.
 Call to book your appointment today or book your appointment online.